Jeremie-Beucler/PCBS_spider_bias/README.md

 ### Creating the background

-As I could not use a downward-facing projector, I had to give the impression to the participant that he or she was looking down at the floor.
+As I could not use a downward-facing projector, **I had to give the impression to the participant that he or she was looking down at the floor**.
 In order to do that, I decided to create for each trial a [Canvas](https://docs.expyriment.org/expyriment.stimuli.Canvas.html) with a floor and the picture of neutral legs in blue jeans.

 The code was very simple, I just had to create the Canvas and to plot the pictures on it.